anthonywongnz/regive/README.md

 Regive is a platform that connects an individual with their local community, charities and organisations that have a variety of items to regive away to those who are seeking for it.

-### Regive works by
+## Regive works by

-1. The user launches the Regive mobile app and can access information across multiple services.
+1. The Recipient user launches the Regive app and can access information across multiple services.
 2. The Recipient user answers a small survey.
-3. The Supplier (Donator) can post the items that are donating, as well as arrange payment options.
+3. The Supplier (Donator) can post the items that they are donating, as well as arrange pickup/delivery and payment options.
 4. The Recipient user can select the item that they need.
-5. The Recipient user and Supplier can arrange payment options and pickup/delivery options.
+5. The Recipient user and Supplier finalises pickup/delivery and payment options.

 <a name="video"></a>
 ## 2. Demo Video